Network Representation Using Graph Root Distributions: Existence, identifiability, and topology of GRD

 \subsection{Identifiability of GRD}

-After showing existence of GRD for graphons admitting strong spectral decomposition, a natural question to ask is when two graph root distributions $F_1$ and $F_2$ on $\mathcal K$ lead to the same exchangeable random graph distribution.
+When do two graph root distributions $F_1$ and $F_2$ on $\mathcal K$ lead to the same exchangeable random graph distribution?
 We first exclude some trivial sources of ambiguity.

-\paragraph{Ambiguity by concatenation} One type of ambiguity can be constructed by concatenation.
-Let $(X,Y)$ be a random vector on $\mathcal K$, and let $R$ be any random variable in an Euclidean space or separable Hilbert space, the random vector $(X',Y')$ in the augmented space with $X'=(X,R)$, $Y'=(Y,R)$ leads to the same random graph sampling distribution as $(X,Y)$.
-One way to exclude such a trivial ambiguity is to remove correlation between $X$ and $Y$.
-In the previous subsection, the construction of $F$ implies that the corresponding positive vector $X\in\mathcal H_+$ and negative vector $Y\in\mathcal H_-$ are indeed uncorrelated: $\mathbb E_{(X,Y)\sim F}(X_j Y_j')=0$ for all $j,j'$.
+\paragraph{Ambiguity by concatenation} Let $(X,Y)$ be a random vector on $\mathcal K$, and let $R$ be any random variable in an Euclidean space or separable Hilbert space, the random vector $(X',Y')$ in the augmented space with $X'=(X,R)$, $Y'=(Y,R)$ leads to the same random graph sampling distribution as $(X,Y)$.

 \paragraph{Ambiguity by rotation} Let $Q$ be an inner product preserving mapping from $\mathcal K$ to $\mathcal K$: Then, in terms of the generated exchangeable random graph, a GRD $F$ is indistinguishable from $F_Q$, the measure induced by transforming $Z\sim F\mapsto QZ$.
 An obvious example of $Q$ is the direct sum of two orthogonal transforms $Q_+$, $Q_-$ on $\mathcal H_+$, $\mathcal H_-$ respectively, such that $Q(x,y)=(Q_+x,Q_-y)$.
 Such a $Q$ preserves the inner product $\langle\cdot,\cdot \rangle_{\mathcal K}$ because it preserves the inner products in both the positive and negative components.
 However, due to the indefinite inner product, this is not the only type of inner product preserving transforms on $\mathcal K$.
-Other transforms, such as hyperbolic rotations, can also preserve the inner product.
+Other transforms, such as hyperbolic rotations, can also preserve the indefinite inner product.
 See \cite{Rubin17} for some examples of hyperbolic rotations under the context of random dot-product graphs.

-To resolve the identifiability issue, a key observation is that hyperbolic rotations necessarily mix up the positive and negative components.
-So intuitively such transforms can also be precluded by the requirement of uncorrelatedness between the positive and negative components.
+To resolve the identifiability issue, a key observation is that both concatenation and hyperbolic rotation necessarily mix up the positive and negative components.
+So these ambiguities can be precluded by the requiring uncorrelated positive and negative components.
 In this subsection, we show that the direct sum of a pair of orthogonal transforms is the only possible ambiguity in identifying a square-integrable GRD with uncorrelated positive and negative components.